15 New Year’s Eve Food Traditions to Bring You Good Luck

 Try these New Year’s Eve food traditions to get a taste of good luck

-New Year’s Eve is a festive time celebrated around the world with friends, family, fireworks, and food.
+New Year’s Eve is a festive time celebrated around the world with friends, family, and fireworks.
+Another New Year’s tradition people love: eating delicious food.
 But what counts as New Year’s Eve food?
-Read through the foods below to get a taste for what foods to serve and eat for New Year’s.
-While you’re at it, make these resolutions that you’ll actually stick to!
+Read through the foods below to get a taste for New Year’s Eve food traditions (you could even serve some at your New Year’s Eve party).
+While you’re at it, make these resolutions that you’ll actually stick to.

-Collard greens are a late crop mostly grown in the south, so they’re easy to find in the colder months.
+Collard greens are a late crop mostly grown in the South, so they’re easy to find in the colder months.
 Supposedly greens are a go-to New Year’s Eve food because they resemble money.
 This year, find out what “Auld Lang Syne” actually means.

 In Japan, toshikoshi soba is the traditional New Year’s food of choice.
 The length of the soup’s soba is said to symbolize a long life, while the buckwheat flour the noodles are made of brings resiliency.
 Part of the tradition is slurping these noodles since the luck from this New Year’s Eve food runs out if you break or chew the noodle.
-Blue traffic lights and sweet potato Kit Kats are some of the weird things you could probably find in Japan.
+By the way, here’s where to watch the ball drop on New Year’s Eve.

 On the day before the Chinese New Year, families will gather to make jiaozi.
 The dumplings are shaped like gold ingots—the currency used in ancient China—so eating them as a New Year’s Eve food will bring financial luck.
 Try making your own healthy steamed dumplings.
-These are the things you never knew about the Chinese New Year.

-According to German and Eastern European superstition, rolling in the New Year with a heaping plate of sauerkraut means wealth, and the Pennsylvania Dutch have kept up that tradition.
+According to German and Eastern European superstition, ringing in the New Year with a heaping plate of sauerkraut means wealth, and the Pennsylvania Dutch have kept up that tradition.
 The more you eat this New Year’s Eve food, the bigger your bankroll!